-Virtual event engagement is quickly becoming one of the most talked-about challenges for event planners today.
-With short attention spans and a digital medium, keeping attendees on their Zoom screen (or Bizzabo, or On24, etc) requires a different mindset when planning speakers and content.
+Virtual event engagement continues to be a challenge for event planners.
+With short attention spans and a digital medium, keeping attendees on their Zoom screen (or Bizzabo, or On24, etc.) requires a different mindset when planning speakers and content.

 A speaker can’t simply deliver great content and grab the attendees’ undivided interest as they would in an in-person setting.